 Basis for Opinion We conducted our audit in accordance with the Standards of Auditing ("SAs") issued by the Institute of Chartered Accountants of India ("the ICAI").
-Our responsibility under those standards are further described in the Auditiors' Responsibilities for the Audit of the Standalone Financial Statements section of our report.
-We are independent of the Bank in accordance with the Code of Ethics Issued by the ICAI together with the ethical requirements that are relevant to our audit of the Standalone Financial Statements, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
+Our responsibility under those standards are further described in the Auditors' Responsibilities for the Audit of the Standalone Financial Statements section of our report.
+We are independent of the Bank in accordance with the Code of Ethics issued by the ICAI together with the ethical requirements that are relevant to our audit of the Standalone Financial Statements, prepared in accordance with the accounting Standalone Financial Statements, prepared in accordance with the accounting principles generally accepted in India, reduling the appliable Accounting Standard, and provisions of section 29 of Banking Regulation Act, 1949 and circulars and guidelines issued by Reserve Bank of India from time to time and we have fulfied our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Emphasis of Matter
+Emphasis of Matter Emphasis of Matter